quarkiverse/quarkus-resteasy-problem/TROUBLESHOOTING.md

 ```
 This approach will **not** wipe out configuration provided by extensions (including this one) and is recommended by Quarkus.

-In case you really have to provide your own `JsonB` bean, and still want to use this extension you'll have to apply all customizers on your `JsonB` object, as described below:
+In case you really have to provide your own configuration bean, and still want to use this extension you'll have to apply all customizers yourself as described below:

 ```
+Jackson: it is very important to manually inject and apply all io.quarkus.jackson.ObjectMapperCustomizer beans in the CDI producer that produces ObjectMapper.
+Failure to do so will prevent Jackson specific customizations provided by various extensions from being applied.
-(...) it is very important to manually inject and apply all io.quarkus.jsonb.JsonbConfigCustomizer beans in the CDI producer that produces javax.json.bind.Jsonb.
+JsonB: it is very important to manually inject and apply all io.quarkus.jsonb.JsonbConfigCustomizer beans in the CDI producer that produces javax.json.bind.Jsonb.
 Failure to do so will prevent JSON-B specific customizations provided by various extensions from being applied.
 ```